 Our artist hats are always on when we are designing; once an artist, always an artist.
 It’s impossible for us to separate the two when we are designing.

-As mentioned, we are unique in the fashion world in that we are not driven by sales so we have more room to experiment as we don’t have a host of buyers to edit and limit what we do.
+As mentioned, we are unique in the fashion world in that we are not driven by sales, so we have more room to experiment as we don’t have a host of buyers to edit and limit what we do.
 We can, in effect, do what we like.
-We have now developed over 50 collaborations with various brands wordlwide.
-We like to think we bring a special artist based creativity, to our collaborations.
+We have now developed over 50 collaborations with various brands world-wide.
+We like to think we bring a special artist-based creativity, to our collaborations.
 Collaborating with Prince Charles and our muse Debbie Harry works so well as they don’t edit what we do.
-We are given free reign to be artists.
+We are given free rein to be artists.
 The only art brand we collaborate with is Daler-Rowney.

-Our show Thought is the New Religion we took over St Pancras Station and used DAS modelling clay products to produce the jewellery and Daler-Rowney System 3 paints to paint the backdrop, which was painted by great artist Kit Skellington.
+Our show Thought is the New Religion we took over St Pancras Station and used DAS modelling clay to produce the jewellery and Daler-Rowney System3 Acrylic paints to paint the backdrop, which was painted by the great artist Kit Skellington.

 Planet Rewind was a great collaboration with Daler-Rowney as we moved into our area of sustainable practice.
 We converted waste paint tubes into textile and printed it for our collection.
-We also used DAS for the jewellery and Daler-Rowney products for the backdrops.
-The shoes were recycled and combined and painted with System 3 from Daler-Rowney
+We also used DAS modelling clay for the jewellery and Daler-Rowney products for the backdrops.
+The shoes were recycled and combined and painted with Daler-Rowney System3 Acrylic.

 As our partnership with Daler-Rowney grows, so does the complexity of the collaborations.
-Our last show RESIST was held at the Savoy Hotel (our stainable collaborative partner) .
-This complex show had recycled shoes painted with System 3, masses of mounting boards and System 3 paints to make up the complex set which included lots of toys and children’s play cubes to form the backdrop.
+Our last show RESIST was held at the Savoy Hotel (our stainable collaborative partner).
+This complex show had recycled shoes painted with System3 Acrylic, masses of mountboards boards and System3 Acrylic to make up the complex set which included lots of toys and children’s play cubes to form the backdrop.
 We worked with Brookes University and Goldsmiths students on the very complex set project.
-We experimented with System 3 Inks to dye our latex to coat jackets and trousers.
+We experimented with System3 Inks to dye our latex to coat jackets and trousers.
 We again recycled Daler-Rowney waste plastic into textile for the printed garments.
-This forward thinking approach by Daler Rowney lets us explore and develop new ways of working.
+This forward-thinking approach by Daler-Rowney lets us explore and develop new ways of working.

 Once you attach something to a body, there is no better advertising.
 We couple this with our large advertising partner Ocean Outdoors who have digital boards across the UK and Europe.
 It was great to get our show on the Piccadilly Circus boards and across the UK this means our reach is extended.
-One of the most important campaigns for us with the Stop Fucking The Planet campaign that we did for Debbie Harry .
+One of the most important campaigns for us with the Stop F**king The Planet campaign that we did for Debbie Harry.
 We created the phrase and around 30 or so logoed garments.
 Debbie wore the Stop F**king The Planet work on many of the Blondie shows in the last few years.
-We estimate aprpox 500k people have directly seen it at shows and millions online .
+We estimate approx. 500k people have directly seen it at shows and millions online.
 That’s a good feeling when you’re collaborating with friends for the right cause that has a great reach and meaningful message.

 We really love the ranges that Daler-Rowney produce we have never thought of a concept then couldn’t match it with a product.
 We still feel there is so much to explore with them.
-There System 3 ranges have proved invaluable for our shows.
+Their System3 Acrylic ranges have proved invaluable for our shows.

 And what are your favourite products to use?

-Personally I like FW inks.
+Personally I like FW Acrylic Inks.
 But it’s difficult to decide as there is an infinite number of ways we can combine the products and also our textiles and accessories.